Vale of Glamorgan Railway: Revival from 1968

 A new siding layout for Aberthaw cement works was provided from 16 October 1980.

 Rhoose cement works closed in 1987 and has since been demolished along with the former Turner's Asbestos works alongside it and the land has been considerably remodelled some of which is now occupied by new housing along with that of housing in the former main quarry.

 Aberthaw "A" power station closed in 1996.

 There had long been calls for the line to be reopened for passenger services, and on 12 June 2005 this happened.
 An hourly local service has since operated between Bridgend and Barry, continuing to Cardiff and Aberdare.
 Intermediate stations were reopened at Llantwit Major and Rhoose, now renamed Rhoose Cardiff International Airport.

 The present day

 At present (2022) the line carries a weekday hourly and two-hourly Sundays passenger service from Bridgend to Barry, continuing to Aberdare of Merthyr generally.
 The political imperative of a rail connection to Rhoose for the airport is significant.

 The Ford Motor Company traffic continues as do coal deliveries to Aberthaw "B" power station (2017).

 Following a previous break, in 2017 rail cement traffic was occasionally run from Aberthaw Cement works (now a laFarge Tarmac Company, part of the CRH Group).

+The Ford Motor Company Engine Works closed in 2020 and the branch line level crossing across the A48 was lifted in 2024, both sides of the crossing still exist but are fenced off.